 - Tata Consultancy Services

 Candidates who desire to get admission to B.Tech in Applied Electronics and Instrumentation Engineering course they can do it with the help of entrance exams.
 These entrance exams are conducted at the state, national level, and University level.
 Applied Electronics and Instrumentation Engineering is the most preferred course in the field of engineering.
 Hence, every year, a big number of candidates choose to take admission in this program.
-Admissions into good colleges are usually done through entrance exam.
+Admissions into good colleges are usually done through the entrance exam.
 After completion of the boards, applicants can go for JEE Main in order to take admission in the undergrad engineering program.
 And those who are aiming to get into IITs or NITs are required to qualify in JEE Advanced after getting successful marks in JEE Main.

-Syllabus for Applied electronics and Instrumentation Engineering:
+Syllabus for Applied Electronics and Instrumentation Engineering:

 - Engineering Mathematics